Croome Court: Island Pavilion

+Of c.1800 and likely by Wyatt, the Island Temple or pavilion is a Grade I listed building.

-The Worcester Lodge
+Worcester Lodge

 Worcester Lodge was designed around 1800, probably by James Wyatt.
 It has been a Grade II listed building since 11 August 1952.

 It was built in 1801 and subsequently rebuilt in 1879.
 This sat on the main road to Croome from Worcester.
 A carriage drive used to run from the lodge directly to the Punch Bowl Gates in the Park itself and onto the Court beyond.
 The driveway no longer exists and the lodge is now cut off from the rest of the Park by the construction of the M5 motorway.
 Today, the lodge is a private residence and not part of the National Trust owned Park.
-Further down the road on the same side of the M5 is the Keeper's House of the menagerie.
+Further down the road on the same side of the M5 is the Keeper's House (or Huntsman's House).